 - Is made without undue influence or coercion

 Additionally, stepparents may provide for stepchildren through trusts, life insurance policies, or lifetime gifts.

 Heirs and beneficiaries deserve fair treatment during a Louisiana succession.
 Our Louisiana succession lawyers help hundreds of families throughout Louisiana each year.
 We would be happy to review your loved one’s succession and provide you with an honest and trustworthy assessment.
-Please call us or complete our contact form today to schedule a consultation.
+Please call us at (504) 264-1057 or complete our contact form today to get started.